AhmedBineuro/Tok-A/README.md

 ## What is Tok-A

-Tok-A is the more flexible more hands on version of my previous tokenizer **[Toke](https://github.com/AhmedBineuro/Toke)**.
+Tok-A is the more flexible general purpose parsing engine.
+It can be seen as the more hands on version of my previous tokenizer **[Toke](https://github.com/AhmedBineuro/Toke)**.
 Tok-A provides a super basic parsing system and interface used to tokenize any file, any way you like it!

 ## What can you do with *Tok-A*